BenjaminFisher1/Mass-File-Renamer-Tool/README.md

 mfrt --path C:\Users\you\Downloads --nameconvention holiday
 ```

-Expected behavior: files in the directory will be renamed to `holiday_1.ext`, `holiday_2.ext`, etc., preserving original extensions.
+Files in the directory will be renamed to `holiday_1.ext`, `holiday_2.ext`, etc., preserving original extensions.
 The tool only renames regular files in the specified directory and does not recurse into subdirectories.

 ### Safety notes